iamdcj/es-whatever/README.md

-# ES Latest and Greatest
+# ECMAScript Latest and Greatest Features (ES6 onwards)
 This repository contains explanations and code examples related to ECMAScript 2015(and onwards)'s most useful features

 ECMAScript is the standards body for the JavaScript language - it is responsible for handling the language's specification, which is currently in its 10th Edition - ECMAScript 2019.